-Canine Probiotics, What we do and Don’t Know, Study Participants Needed…
+Canine Probiotics, What We Do and Don’t Know, Study Participants Needed…

 Hippocrates said all disease begins in the gut, that we were to let food be our medicine.
 We’re only now really coming back around to that simple statement.
 The amazing vitamins, minerals and phytochemicals in food aside, what Hippocrates could not have known was the crucial role that life living inside our gut tract played in the process.
 Termed the gut flora, we now know that these little guys play a pivotal role in our physical and mental well being, that keeping them happy is of the utmost importance.
 It’s undoubtedly the same for dogs but after that things get a little grey.
-So here’s everything we know about canine probiotics beginning, as I so often do, with what we know of the gut flora in humans.
+So here’s everything we know about canine probiotics, beginning, as I so often do, with what we know of the gut flora in humans.

 What is the Gut Flora and What Does it do for us?

 Your gut is full of life.
 It houses trillions of little bacteria, viruses, fungi and a whole myriad of other microscopic living organisms.
 Individually these guys are called microbes but collectively they are known as the gut microflora (or microbiome).
-While small, there are so many of them that collectively they can make up 1-2kg of your body weight.
+While small, there are so many of them that, collectively they can make up 1-2kg of your body weight.
 Needless to say, it’s no accident they’re there.

 There are roughly 40 trillion bacterial cells in your body and only 30 trillion human cells.
 That means you are more bacteria than human

 In omnivores and herbivores, most of our gut flora are found in a small “pocket” of our large intestine called the caecum.
-Think of the caecum as a rich garden, a garden that if we fertilise and water correctly and don’t spray it with too much nasty stuff, will bestow us on us wonderful, vital, life-affirming food items which we can use to sustain ourselves.
+Think of the caecum as a rich garden, a garden that if we fertilise and water correctly and don’t spray it with too much nasty stuff, will bestow on us wonderful, vital, life-affirming food items which we can use to sustain ourselves.
 It works as a symbiotic relationship, meaning both organisms benefit.
 We give them a safe place to live, food and shelter.
 They digest the things we can’t (largely plant fibre and undigested protein) and turn these into items we badly need, such as short-chain fatty acids, vitamins and minerals, all of which we can then absorb.
 In fact, studies show fibre alone may help prevent a myriad of diseases from weight gain and diabetes to heart disease and the risk of cancer.
 None of that would be possible without our microbe friends.

 When the microbiome from an obese twin mouse was transferred to regular mice, they gained more weight than those that had received the microbiome of the lean twin, despite both groups eating the same diet